Jobscan’s Guide to Resume BuildersWhat is a resume builder and how should you use it?

 Resume builders are also a great way to help you organize and format your resume.
 How your resume is formatted can have a big impact on whether or not you get an interview.
 Format is important partly because it determines which information the hiring manager sees first (their first impression of you), and partly because format impacts the way that applicant tracking systems read, or “parse,” your resume.

 How to use a Resume Builder Correctly

 Resume builders are a great resource, but they are not always perfect.
 For example, some builders will attach their branding to the footer of your resume, making it very obvious to the recruiter or hiring manager that you’ve used a resume builder.
 Information can also be uploaded incorrectly.
 Plus, you could be using the wrong resume format altogether.

-Use resume builders as a jumping off point for your resume and make sure you agree with each section the builder suggests.
-If a resume builder asks you to input information that you don’t think is relevant to the job for which you are applying, edit it out.
-Vice versa, if there is a piece of information you think a recruiter or hiring manager should know about you but the resume builder doesn’t ask for it, add it in afterward.
+Use resume builders as a jumping off point for your resume.
+Make sure you agree with each section the builder suggests.
+If a resume builder asks you for information you don't think is relevant to the job, edit it out.
+If you want the recruiter or hiring manager to know certain information that the resume builder isn't asking for, add it in afterward.
+Using Jobscan's Power Edit feature is a great way to double-check the resume builder's work and add what's missing without losing your formatting.

 Always take the time to develop a professional depiction of yourself that you are proud of.
 Then you won’t have to make major changes to your resume as your career develops.
 You will already have a solid foundation with which to work.